 - It is not meant as therapy, it is meant to bring together communities, such as a department and acknowledge that something significant is happening or just happened, and share resources

 - Who should put it on: It can be arranged by a departmental manager.
-Someone from HCS can assist if required.
+Student Services can assist if required

 What you can do to help yourself